hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

 The Arc'teryx Cerium LT Hoody is not a pure synthetic insulated jacket and replaces the synthetic insulation with 850 goose down on areas where moisture may build up.

 With 295 grams it's the lightest jacket in our list.
-This jacket is useful for active people but you may rather pick a different jacket if you are planning to visit a very wet or humid place.
+This jacket is useful for active people, but you may rather pick a different jacket if you are planning to visit a very wet or humid place.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F117169%2Farcteryx-cerium-lt-down-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Arc'teryx Cerium LT Hoody</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F117255%2Farcteryx-cerium-lt-down-hoodie-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Arc'teryx Cerium LT Hoody</a>